geotools/geotools/docs/user/library/data/mongodb.rst

   are stored as MongoDB documents or files adhering to the JSON schema format with the schema "Type Name" (typeName) as the key.

+* max_objs_schema: specifies the maximun integer number of JSON objects on the collection to be used in the schema generation process.
+  The default value is 1.
+This parameter  is not required.

+* objs_id_schema: specifies a collection of comma separated Object IDs to be used in the schema generation process.
+It can be used along with ``max_objs_schema`` parameter.
+Default is empty.
+This parameter is not required.

 JSON Schema
 -----------